maxf/waterfall/README.md

 ## Todo

-- Wrong order of photos for a specific day
 - clicking on a date should scroll photos back up but not calendar
 - pop up 'back to top' button on scroll down
 - delineate months